HardlyDifficult/Tutorials/Outline.md

 Different resolutions will scale the display larger or smaller but everyone will see the same amount of the world.

 5:4 was an arbitrary choice, use anything you'd like.

 <hr></details>
-<details><summary>Does this impact players of the game as well?</summary>

-No, this option only impacts what you see in the editor.
-When we cut a build later in this tutorial, we'll update the supported resolutions to match.

-<hr></details>